mmorrow24work/digital-twin-containerlab/BLOG.md

 * Worked on getting SQL backup and restore to work in Zabbix - see [NOTES](https://github.com/mmorrow24work/digital-twin-containerlab/blob/main/NOTES.md)
 * End day 22.00

-# 2025/09/03
+# 2025/09/04

 * Start day 07.00
 * Had a re-think !
-Instead of creating custom images for Zabbix and including the Zabbix container in my containerlab network - switch to the standard docker containers and attach them to my containerlab networks
+Instead of creating custom images for Zabbix and including the Zabbix container in my containerlab network - I switched to the standard docker containers and attached them to my containerlab networks
 * [Stop Using Docker.
 Use Open Source Instead](https://www.youtube.com/watch?v=Z5uBcczJxUY&t) - advises us to use Podman ( opensource alternative to Docker ) instead of Docker Compose ( which apparently not free for commercial use )
 * [Zabbix Installation from containers](https://www.zabbix.com/documentation/current/en/manual/installation/containers) - shows us how to use Docker Compose or Podman ( opensource alternative to Docker )
 * I did some tests with docker compose or podman compose but I gave up on podman because it didn't work first time - see [NOTES](https://github.com/mmorrow24work/digital-twin-containerlab/blob/main/NOTES.md)
+* Worked on merging Github repo's - still not sure what the best approach is
+* After lots of trial and error... switching to the standard docker containers is definately the best way forward for several reasons
+- Images are updated and maintained by Zabbix - not by us !
+- Zabbix containers are independant from the Containerlab containers, which has several benefits inc. not having to backup and restore the SQL database eveytime we stop / start the Containerlab network
+* Worked on adding SNMP and Zabbix Agent support to the container images I'm using with Containerlab - got both working, and then managed to break them both so I will need to back track and fix both
 * Eventually managed to get SNMP traps working using Zabbix container deployment ... well, kind of - they are not dhowing up in the UI - but I do see them in the logs - see [docker-compose/README](https://github.com/mmorrow24work/digital-twin-containerlab/blob/main/docker-compose/README.md)
 * End day 00.00